TOEFL Study Guide

 Integrated speaking tasks

-Listen for the stress and intonation of the speaker to judge his/her attitude.
+Listen to the stress and intonation of the speaker to judge his/her attitude.
 This will help you understand how he/she feels about an issue more clearly.

 Remember that there is no ‘right’ or ‘wrong’ answer for the integrated speaking questions.
-What matters most is how well you convey an understanding of the issue, state your solution/recommendation, and explain the reasons for the same.
+What matters most is how well you convey an understanding of the issue, state your solution/recommendation, and explain the same reasons.

 General tips for both sections